tareqfakih/xyz-company-database-system/README.md

-# xyz-company-database-system
+# XYZ Company Database System
-Database systems project for XYZ Company covering recruitment, employees, vendors, products, sales transactions, marketing locations, and payroll management.
+A relational database project designed for a manufacturing company to manage recruitment, workforce records, vendors, products, sales, and payroll.